fakeronan2/fakeronan2/README.md

 I have basic knowledge of Lua (from the dialect Luau.

-Free and open source components is at the core of some of my projects, I even make some of my old projects free and open source so that people can learn from it, and possiably continue it.
+Free software components is at the core of some of my projects, I even make some of my old projects free software (free as in freedom and free things) so that people can learn from it, and possiably continue it.

 I use the GNU/Linux operating system, non of my devices run Windows or MacOS!